Parth909/aws/client/FEATURES.md

 1. Using **Next.js** with **React**
 2. Implementing **Infinite Scroll or Load on Scrolling** functionality
 3. Using Route 53
-4. Resizing the image in the client - side and then uploading to avoid heavy images in the bucket(Like whatsapp)
+4. 1.
+Resizing the image in the client - side and then uploading to avoid heavy images in the bucket(Like whatsapp)
+   2. OR
+   3. Using FormData & uploading to S3 bucket
 5. Using Rich Text Area - Text Area with different styles available
 6. Activation of Users Account after confirming the email using AWS SES
    1. Implement **JWT** based authentication system